e-Profits: A Business-Aligned Evaluation Metric for Profit-Sensitive Customer Churn Prediction: Related Works

 While the academic literature contains several profit-aware metrics, their adoption in operational churn platforms remains rare.
 Surveys such as García et al. \cite{garcia2017intelligent} and our own review \cite{manzoor2024review} highlight that many practitioners still default to traditional metrics like AUC or lift, due to limitations in available tools and ease of understanding.
 This disconnect reinforces the need for practical and business-aligned evaluation metrics that can bridge the research-practice divide.

-Conventional evaluation metrics such as Accuracy, F1-score, and AUC focus on statistical correctness but neglect the financial implications of churn prediction.
-Although profit-based metrics such as the EMP \cite{verbraken2012novel} represent an important step toward business-aligned evaluation, they often rely on population-level assumptions: fixed CLV, fixed intervention cost parameters (such as cost of contact and retention offer), and no integration of individualised retention rates.
-Such assumptions ignore the heterogeneity of real-world customer bases, where profit potential and intervention costs vary significantly across individuals.
+\review{Marketing research has long emphasized that churn behavior is heterogeneous across customers and that ignoring such heterogeneity can lead to poor managerial decisions \cite{fader2010customer}.
+In addition, churn risk is not equivalent to intervention responsiveness.
+Ascarza \cite{ascarza2018retention} highlights that targeting customers solely because they are high risk can be ineffective if those customers are unlikely to change their behaviour in response to retention actions.
+This distinction is important for our setting.
+We therefore position \emph{e-Profits} as a decision-oriented evaluation and model-selection criterion for a targeting policy: it maps a model’s churn scores to intervention decisions and aggregates the resulting costs and retained value under explicit business assumptions.
+Integrating heterogeneous responsiveness to interventions (e.g., uplift or treatment-effect modelling) is a complementary extension.}

-Despite these advances, existing profit-aware approaches generally fail to capture customer heterogeneity.
+\review{Despite these advances, existing profit-aware approaches often lack a simple and granular way to evaluate churn classifiers under customer-level heterogeneity in value, costs, and retention dynamics.
 Most rely on fixed cost parameters or make strong assumptions about offer acceptance rates.
-By contrast, our proposed \textit{e-Profits} is aimed at leveraging individual-level cost, revenue, and survival-based retention to provide a metric that is granular, understandable, and practically deployable, without retraining the model. \textit{e-Profits} responds to these limitations by offering a modular evaluation metric that aligns directly with business impact, empowering practitioners to make financially sound model selection decisions.
+By contrast, our proposed \emph{e-Profits} is aimed at leveraging individual-level cost, revenue, and survival-based retention to provide a metric that is granular, understandable, and practically deployable, without retraining the model. \emph{e-Profits} responds to these limitations by offering a modular evaluation metric that aligns directly with business impact, empowering practitioners to make financially sound model selection decisions.
+In addition, we rigorously test whether resulting model re-ranking is statistically significant by reporting confidence intervals, non-parametric paired tests, and rank correlation analysis on held-out test data.}